47 Tuc in Rubin Data Preview 1: Exploring Early LSST Data and Science Potential: Analysis

 In Figure~\ref{fig:diaSources}, we show the science, template, and difference images in a small field within 47 Tuc from visit \texttt{2024112400101} and detector \texttt{3}.
-The overplotted cyan crosses show the \texttt{diaSources} detected in the difference image.
+The overplotted cyan crosses show the ``DiaSources" detected in the difference image.
 The source marked with the red circle is a known RR Lyrae variable star and shows a clear negative flux in the difference image.
-It appears some of the \texttt{diaSources} may be incomplete subtractions of the brightest stars.
+It appears some of the DiaSources may be incomplete subtractions of the brightest stars.
 At least one of the detections appears to be on a diffraction spike of the brightest star in the image.

 There are several flux measurements available in the DP1 datasets.
-The \texttt{scienceFlux} from the \texttt{DiaSource} table is the forced PSF flux measured on the direct image at the position of the \texttt{diaSource}.
-We also have forced photometry measurements at the position of the associated \texttt{diaObject} on the difference image (\texttt{psfDiffFlux}) and the preliminary visit image (\texttt{psfFlux}) available from the \texttt{ForcedSourceOnDiaObject} table.
+The \texttt{scienceFlux} column from the \texttt{DiaSource} table is the forced PSF flux measured at the position of the DiaSource in all visit images where the DiaSource is detected.
+We also have forced photometry measurements at the position of the associated DiaObject on the difference image (\texttt{psfDiffFlux} column) and the visit image (\texttt{psfFlux} column) available from the \texttt{ForcedSourceOnDiaObject} table.

 In Figure~\ref{fig:V23_lc}, we plot one of the RRLyr stars (\texttt{diaObjectId} = 579584602276888841; ID: V23) recovered in our crossmatch.
 Because the 47 Tuc field was only visited on 4 days (Table~\ref{tab:47tuc_filters}), the lightcurve is quite sparse.
-However, the shape of the lightcurve looks like a typical RR Lyrae profile and matches the phase-wrapped lightcurve of the same source from \citet{Weldrake2004}.
-We plotted the forced photometry on the visit images at the \texttt{diaObject} position (\texttt{psfFlux}), as there are more flux measurements in the \texttt{ForcedSourceOnDiaObject} table than in the \texttt{DiaSource} table.
+However, the shape of the lightcurve looks like an RR Lyrae profile and matches the phase-wrapped lightcurve of the same source from \citet{Weldrake2004}.
+We plotted the forced photometry on the visit images at the DiaObject position (\texttt{psfFlux}), as there are more flux measurements in the \texttt{ForcedSourceOnDiaObject} table than in the \texttt{DiaSource} table.
 This is because the source is not always detected in the difference images, for example when its science flux is close to the flux in the template image, and thus does not always make it into the \texttt{DiaSource} table.
 The phase-folded lightcurve shows a consistent pattern with the densely-sampled one from Gaia DR3 photometry \citep{Clementini2023}.